 Two of the main contractors, Techint and Electroingeneria Argentina, purchased a range of pipe welding systems to compensate for the lack of skilled welders, and achieved the requisite weld quality standards.
 They completed pipe welding and Unit 2 was put in service in 2012.

-The Canadian design CANDU nuclear power plants require the welding of special fittings on 760 feeder pipes (2 - 3" pipe, Sch 80) which carry the primary coolant to the steam generators: each feeder tube is precisely formed to fit in a precise 3 dimension location.
+The Canadian design CANDU nuclear power plants require the welding of special fittings on 760 feeder pipes (2 - 3" pipe, Sch 80) which carry the primary coolant to the steam generators: each feeder tube is precisely formed to fit in a precise 3 dimensional location.
 These attach to each fuel channel with a Grayloc fitting.
-Babcock and Wilcox Canada Ltd. manufactured the original and now replacement feeder pipes.
+BWX Technologies, Canada manufactured the original and now replacement feeder pipes.
 It was found that the inconsistent heat input of manual welding of the fittings to the precisely bent pipes, caused distortion, resulting in out of tolerance geometries.